jouwana/BECompiler/README.md

 ## Requirements

 - Install Ocaml by following https://fdopen.github.io/opam-repository-mingw/installation/
+  * Ocaml version 4.14.0 preferable (ocaml-variants.4.14.0+mingw64c)
-- Intall lsp-ocaml-server and dune packages,  utop.
+- Intall lsp-ocaml-server, dune and utop packages.
+  * Make sure dune is installed / written in installation line *prior* to lsp and utop, as both of them use it.
   * Utop version: 2.10.0
-  * Ocaml version 4.14.0 preferable (ocaml-variants.4.14.0+mingw64c)
 - Install Ocaml Platform Extenstion in VSCode.
 - Clone the [BackEnd Repo](https://github.com/RazanDally/BECompiler/) and run it locally